Procedure Guide ·Tumor Removal ·2026

 Coverage Basics

-Tumor removal is covered by most accident and illness policies as an illness.
+Tumor removal covered by most accident/illness policies as illness.
 Coverage includes FNA, surgery, biopsy, and follow-up.
-If the tumor is malignant, ongoing cancer treatment (chemotherapy, radiation) is typically covered as well.
-This is one of the most valuable coverage areas in pet insurance.
+If malignant, ongoing cancer treatment (chemotherapy, radiation) typically covered.
+Most valuable coverage area in pet insurance.

 Red flag · Waiting period